Modding EtG: Creating a Mod

 Once you have downloaded it, unzip the file and place the folder into your "repos" folder (Usually found at C:\Users\YourName\source\repos)

 Your file structure should now resemble something like this.
-Note that you can rename the folder your projects files are in, it doesn't have to be "BepInExExampleModItems-main"
+Note that you can rename the folder your project files are in, it doesn't have to be "BepInExExampleModItems-main"

 To start, right-click the "References" tab on your side and select "Manage NuGet packages".